Hiking Packing List: Essential Hiking Gear for Any Hike

 How This Hiking Packing List Works

 First – I update this list every year with new things I’ve tried or remove things that are no longer available.
 It was last updated in March 2023.
-I test out this gear personally by taking it out on hikes and traveling with it.
+I personally test out this gear by taking it out on hikes and traveling with it.
 Living in Colorado means I do a lot of hiking around the home, but I also do a lot of hiking trips all around the world.

 I take hiking gear really seriously.
 Unlike many publications, I believe that reviewing a piece of gear implies actually using that piece of gear for an extended amount of time.
 I use the gear I’m writing about, not just once but many times.
-This isn’t simply about getting you to shop on Amazon it’s about getting you the best hiking gear for your next adventure.
+This isn’t simply about getting you to shop on Amazon.
+It’s about getting you the best hiking gear for your next adventure.

 For each type of hike, your packing list needs vary.
 Sometimes you are staying in tents, sometimes guesthouses, and sometimes hotels.
 In addition, things like temperature, weather, and terrain factor into your gear needs.
 Because there are so many variations, here’s how this gear list works: